 Software, reference configurations, and test conditions

 All tools have to be integrated into the VTM-7.0 software (outcome of the Geneva meeting).
-Results have to be reported for the VTM-7.0 software and the common test conditions for lossless, which has BDPCM disabled for camera captured and screen content sequences.
-The lossless mode can be enabled at the encoder by using the configuration parameter CostMode=lossless.
+Results have to be reported for the VTM-7.0 software and the common test conditions for lossless, which has BDPCM disabled for both camera captured and screen content sequences.
+The lossless mode can be enabled at the encoder by using the provided configuration file “lossless.cfg” additionally to the CTC configuration files.

+Lossless: AI, RA, and LD configurations with 100 frames only (i.e., by using the encoder option “--FramesToBeEncoded=100”).

 All tools are tested against the VTM-7.0 anchor (same set of tools, except the tool to be tested).

-For tests in category B and C targeting modifications to either RRC or TSRC, results have to be provided for two ranges of QP values, using the CTC configurations (HashME, IBC, and luma BDPCM enabled for screen content sequences):
+For tests targeting modifications to RRC or TSRC, results for two ranges of QP values are mandatory, using the CTC configurations (HashME, IBC, and luma BDPCM enabled for screen content sequences):

 Standard QPs (37, 32, 27, 22): AI, RA, and LD configurations as specified in CTC (all frames);